Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Targets: Lower Body

-Extended Side Angle Pose improves balance, boosts energy, and fights fatigue.
-It improves posture and counteracts the effects of prolonged sitting and doing computer work, and may help build confidence and a sense of empowerment.
+Benefits: Extended Side Angle Pose improves balance, boosts energy and fights fatigue; it may help build confidence and empowerment.
+It improves posture and counteracts the effects of prolonged sitting and doing computer work.

 - Start in Tadasana (Mountain Pose).
 Jump your legs about 4 feet apart.
 Extend your arms into a T position, with your palms facing down; reach out through the fingertips as if your arms were being pulled in opposite directions.